NSS-Cohort-8/Nss-Cohort-8.github.io/README.md

 2. additional suggestions...

 ### NSS Info
-1. short info about the program? i.e. it is a bootcamp??
+1. short info about the program? i.e. it is a bootcamp?? = Ayumi
 2. technologies we learned. logos + links
 3. additional suggestions...